KasemJaffer/receive_sharing_intent/example/README.md

             if error == nil, let item = data as?
 URL, let this = self {

-                this.sharedData.append(item.absoluteString)
+                this.sharedText.append(item.absoluteString)

                 // If this is the last item, save imagesData in userDefaults and redirect to host app if index == (content.attachments?.count)! - 1 {
                     let userDefaults = UserDefaults(suiteName: "group.\(this.hostAppBundleIdentifier)")
-                    userDefaults?.set(this.sharedData, forKey: this.sharedKey)
+                    userDefaults?.set(this.sharedText, forKey: this.sharedKey)
                     userDefaults?.synchronize()
+                    this.extensionContext!.completeRequest(returningItems: [], completionHandler: nil)
                     this.redirectToHostApp(type: .text)
-                    this.extensionContext!.completeRequest(returningItems: [], completionHandler: nil)
                 }

             } else {